Ted Mooney, P.E. RET

 January 16, 2016

 A. Hi Malcolm.
-As a tutorial for the readers, even if you don't need it yourself:
+As a quickstart for the readers, although you may not need it yourself:

 Tarnish is an insulator like rubber, although obviously not nearly as effective as rubber.
 The reason tarnish is a problem then is that, under some circumstances, it can interfere with the passage of electricity.
 In a high-power high-voltage circuit, a normal tarnish on copper may not interfere enough to be a problem.
 Thus you may see copper-to-copper connections in house wiring or auto power wiring.